 Certified Fraud Examiners are trained in fraud examination activities like forensic accounting.
-Certified Fraud Examiners (CFEs) have a variety of job options, such as forensic accountant, compliance officer, internal or external auditor, state or private investigator, and law enforcement.
+Certified Fraud Examiners (CFEs) have a variety of job options, such as forensic accountants, compliance officers, internal or external auditors, state or private investigators and law enforcement.
 CFEs can also become special agents, inspector generals, chief risk officers, chief compliance officers, and chief audit executives.
-In this article we’ll explore how the certification is earned and used.
+In this article we’ll explore how the certification is earned and used, especially as it relates to the work of a financial advisor.

 How to Become a CFE